Lock (firearm): Firelock

 A firelock is a firearm in which the priming is ignited by sparks.
 More specifically, it refers to the mechanism or lock of such firearms.
-It may also refer to a gun's lock which uses slow match to ignite the powder charge.
+It may also refer to a gun's lock that uses slow match to ignite the powder charge.

 The matchlock was a lever mechanism that simplified the ergonomics of firing.
 Slow match would be held clear of the flash pan in a spring-loaded pivoting arm (the serpentine).
 Depressing the firing lever would dip the burning match into the flash pan.
 The snap matchlock latched the serpentine back against spring tension.
 Actuating the trigger or firing lever would release the serpentine, allowing it to rotate and dip the lit match into the priming pan.
 This reduced hesitancy at the moment of firing and thereby improved accuracy.
 However, rather than firing, the match might be snuffed out when it struck the flash pan.

 The next advance was a self-igniting firearm that did not require a lit slow match to fire.
 The first of this type is the wheellock.
 The wheellock produces a spark in much the same way as a Zippo lighter.
-Pyrite held against a rotating steel wheel produced a spark directed at the priming charge in the flash pan.
+Pyrite held against a rotating steel wheel produces a spark directed at the priming charge in the flash pan.
 The wheel is rotated by a spring under tension.
 It would be wound up like a clock before each firing, held by a latch and fired by a lever that released the latch.
 To avert stalling, the pyrite would be lowered onto the rotating wheel rather than being permanently held against it.
 The mechanism would also remove a cover from the flash pan at the moment of firing, sliding it forward.
 The cover would retain the priming charge in the flash pan during transit.
 The mechanism was altogether quite complicated.
-Consequently it was expensive and found limited use.
+Consequently, it was expensive and found limited use.